SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## MadHawk
-### Imposter camp
+### Team Impostor
 Clicking the Hawkeye button widens the visible area for a certain period of time. <br> The decision is crewmate, but<br>.
-This is a roll of the Imposter camp. <br>
+This is a roll of the Impostor camp. <br>
-Help the Imposter.
+Help the Impostor.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
 | Cooldown | You can set the cooldown time before the ability can be used.
 | Duration | You can set the duration of the capability.
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.

 -----------------------
 ## Baker